 Especially for jet skiing, the right water shoe can mean the difference between a safe and precarious ride.
-From traction and waterproofing to comfort and applicability, finding the right water shoe is an opportunity to open up a whole new world of fun.
+From traction and waterproofing to comfort and applicability, finding the right jet ski water shoes is an opportunity to open up a whole new world of fun.

 We’ve put together an explainer on the considerations to take when choosing water shoes for your next jet skiing adventure, and for anything else you can imagine in terms of outdoor activities.
 Happy hunting!

 To ask the question of whether you want waterproof shoes begs an answer to another—do you mind if your feet get wet?
 This can determine in large part the style of water shoe you decide to purchase.

 For instance, there are full-coverage water shoes that are waterproof, in case you had other activities to partake in after your jet ski adventure.
 Such models as the Body Glove Riptide provide complete waterproofing protection.

 You may also consider whether or not waterproofing is not crucially important in your trip.
 One popular feature of many water shoes are perforations or sandal-like designs, which can allow the feet to breath.

 Traction is an important safety consideration when choosing water shoes.
 Being able to plant the feet squarely allows for greater stability and, ultimately, more control over the jet ski.